-- -1 This option when used with -c client along with reportspec (see -r option) containing volume, the output will not include all the information pertaining to the aliases of the specific client. - -m Displays a media report instead of the default save set report (in other words, a report about the media containing save sets, not the save sets themselves).
+- -1 This option when used with -c client along with reportspec (see -r option) containing volume, the output will not include all the information pertaining to the aliases of the specific client. - -k Displays backup details of virtual machines protected using VMware Backup Appliance(VBA). "vm_name" field displays name of the virtual machine. "size" provides the size of the backup in the NetWorker device. "backup_size" provides the size of the backup in VBA internal storage or NetWorker device. "backup_size" and "size" will differ when backup is done to VBA internal storage.
+In this case "backup_size" shows the size of the backup in VBA and "size" shows the NetWorker metadata size. - -m Displays a media report instead of the default save set report (in other words, a report about the media containing save sets, not the save sets themselves).